This programme has been postponed until September 2021.

 Specialise in dealing with the cause, diagnoses, prevention and treatment of diseases of the tooth's dental pulp.
 This Masters programme is designed for dental graduates who wish to develop clinical skills in endodontics.

 Why this programme

-- You will have the opportunity to attend all postgraduate lectures in the Dental School which includes external speakers and speakers from dental companies.
+- Attend all postgraduate lectures in the Dental School which includes external speakers and speakers from dental companies.